The Best Outdoor Faucets of 2024 for Watering and Backyard Maintenance

 Yard Hydrants

-Yard hydrants differ from other outdoor faucets in that they are not attached to the home.
+Yard hydrants differ from other outdoor faucets because they are not attached to the home.
 They instead sit on a pipe that extends 2 to 3 feet out of the ground.
-This design frees the outdoor faucet from an exterior wall of the home, allowing the user to install the faucet in a garden or other part of the yard.
-Yard hydrants require plumbing to be extended from the house to the hydrant location below the frost line, which is typically about 2 feet underground.
+This design frees the outdoor faucet from an exterior wall of the home, allowing the user to install the faucet in a garden or other part of the yard (hose timers are a great accessory to consider for these types of setups).
+Yard hydrants require plumbing to be extended from the house to the hydrant location below the frost line, typically about 2 feet underground.

 Anti-Siphon

 Changes in pressure in your home’s plumbing can cause water to be sucked back into the water supply.
-This can contaminate the water in your home if there is a garden hose sitting in a muddy puddle when the pressure drops.
-Anti-siphon faucets prevent water from being sucked back in through the outdoor faucet, protecting the water in your home from contamination.
+This can contaminate the water in your home if a garden hose sits in a muddy puddle when the pressure drops.
+Anti-siphon faucets prevent water from being sucked back in through the outdoor faucet, protecting the clean water supply in your home from contamination.

 Material and Maintenance

-These stoppers must be replaced every few years to prevent the stopper from failing, causing a leak.
+These stoppers must be replaced every few years to prevent them from failing and causing a leak.
 For that reason, more outdoor faucets have handles the user can remove with simple tools to access the stem and rubber washers.

 Size and Water Pressure

 Outdoor faucets come in either ½-inch or ¾-inch diameters.
 Purchase a faucet that matches the size of the pipes inside the home.
-While outdoor faucets that are ¾ inch in diameter will carry more water pressure than those with smaller ½-inch pipes, attaching a ¾-inch garden bibb to a ½-inch supply line using an adapter will not improve the water pressure of the faucet.
+While outdoor faucets that are ¾ inch in diameter will carry more water pressure than those with smaller ½-inch pipes, attaching a ¾-inch garden bibb to a ½-inch supply line using an adapter will not increase water pressure from the faucet.

 Design

 When selecting an outdoor faucet, choose one with a design that suits the application.
+In homes where a garden hose is essential, choose a faucet for hoseuse.
+These have a threaded end to connect the hose directly.
 For climates that routinely experience subfreezing temperatures in the wintertime, it makes sense to purchase a frost-free faucet that can be used year-round.
-Consider an anti-siphon faucet with a garden hose attached.
+Consider an anti-siphon faucet if you’ll often attach a garden hose (or multiple garden hoses).
 Ball valve faucets are a great idea for applications in which the water must be turned on or off quickly.

 Extra Features